Risk-Averse Best Arm Set Identification with Fixed Budget and Fixed Confidence: Conclusion

 We presented RAMGapE (Risk-Averse Multi-objective Gap-based Exploration), a unified algorithmic framework for Risk-Averse Best Arm Set Identification problem that jointly optimizes both expected reward and risk via the \textit{mean-variance} (MV) criterion.
 Unlike conventional approaches that treat risk as an isolated objective, RAMGapE integrates risk directly into the multi-objective formulation, enabling principled identification of Pareto-optimal solutions that simultaneously balance utility and uncertainty.
 We provided theoretical guarantees, including correctness and sample complexity bounds, and demonstrated that RAMGapE achieves efficient sampling and accurate identification of Pareto-optimal solutions.
 Our results show that RAMGapE adaptively concentrates sampling on uncertain regions near the Pareto frontier, while efficiently pruning non-Pareto arms far from Pareto fronts.
 This targeted exploration yields robust performance across both small- and large-scale problem instances.
 A key strength of RAMGapE lies in its ability to flexibly allocate sampling resources toward high-uncertainty regions near the Pareto frontier, making it well-suited for real-world risk-sensitive applications such as medical trials or portfolio optimization, where both performance and risk must be jointly optimized.

-Future work includes extending the framework to incorporate richer risk measures (e.g., Conditional Value-at-Risk, higher-order moments), addressing non-stationary environments, and refining the theoretical analysis, particularly with respect to tighter sample complexity bounds.
+Future work includes several directions.
+A key avenue is to extend the present framework to incorporate richer and more complex risk measures beyond mean-variance measure.
+For instance, adapting RAMGapE to spectral risk measures like CVaR or EVaR~\cite{ahmadi2012entropic} is a non-trivial but important challenge.
+This would require redefining the gap quantities in a way that accommodates these tail-focused risk measures and deriving new concentration bounds for their empirical estimators.
+The partial-order structure induced by such measures may also differ significantly from the one in the mean-variance space, demanding a careful redesign of the exploration strategy.
+Further theoretical challenges include addressing non-stationary environments and refining the analysis to derive tighter sample complexity bounds.
 Overall, RAMGapE advances, with its unified formulation and significant performance, the state of risk-aware multi-objective bandit problem, providing a solid foundation for tackling complex, real-world decision-making problems under uncertainty.

+\acks{The authors express their sincere gratitude to Professors Atsuyoshi Nakamura and Hiroshi Teramoto for their invaluable guidance and insightful discussions throughout this research.
+This work was supported by JST/CREST Innovative Measurement and Analysis (Grant Number JPMJCR2333 to TK), JSPS Program for Forming Japan’s Peak Research Universities (J-PEAKS) Grant Number JPJS00420230001, JSPS Grant in Aid for Scientific Research (A) (General) (Grant Number 24H00685 to KT) and JST SPRING (Grant Number JPMJSP2119 to SN).}